Military Spouse Appreciation Day: Discounts & More

 Old Navy, the Gap, and Banana Republic are all clothing stores offering items to men, women, and children.
 They do offer a 10% military discount at many of their locations.
 Some offer the discount every day, and others on a weekly or monthly basis.
 You just need to show your military ID when you are purchasing your clothes.

 Tiffany & Co. is a jewelry company.
-They offer a 10% military discount off engagement rings and wedding bands.
+They offer a 10% military discount on engagement rings and wedding bands.
 This discount is for active duty, reservists, and veterans.
-Fiances, domestic partners, wives, and husbands are eligible for this discount.
+Fiancé, domestic partners, wives, and husbands are eligible for this discount.
 They are eligible even if their service member partner is overseas and can’t come into the store.
 Valid in the US only.

-24-Hour Fitness is a fitness gym and they offer a military special.
+24-Hour Fitness is a fitness gym that offers a military special.
 You pay $0 for initiation and then will receive $5 off your monthly dues.
 This discount is for active duty and reservist military.
 You would just need to show your ID.

-Massage Envy offers massage and skin care.
-All active duty military personnel can join at a savings of $60 a year.
+Massage Envy offers massage and skincare.
+All active duty military personnel can join at a savings each year.
 This is valid at participating locations.

 Other Military Spouse Appreciation Day Discounts